Session types in AttendFirst: work and break categories

 Can I delete a session type with historical data?

 Yes.
-Deleting a session type hides it from future break pickers.
+Deleting a session type hides it from future pickers.
 Historical sessions tagged with that type are preserved on reports and audit trails.